Ed30/Starling-Savings/README.md

 pod install
 ```

 This will add a pods folder to the directory, as well as the Starling Savings.xcworkspace file.
-Please only use this rather than the original Starling Savings.xcodeproj file from now on.
+Please only use this instead of the original Starling Savings.xcodeproj file from now on.

 ## Running the app